 - 1 teaspoon sea salt*

-- 1 (12 oz) can Dr Pepper I use Diet or Zero
+- 1 (12 oz) can Dr Pepper I use Diet or Zero to cut the carbs and calories; this is what was used for the calories calculation

-- *please note that all ingredients with an asterisks should be omitted if you're using 2 cups bottled BBQ sauce
+- *please note that all ingredients marked with an asterisks should be omitted if you're using 2 cups bottled BBQ sauce

 Instructions